Claire Lee Chennault: Creation of the American Volunteer Group, the "Flying Tigers"

 Chennault's mission to Washington generated the concept of creating an American Volunteer Group of pilots and mechanics to serve in China.
 By then Dr. Soong had already begun negotiations for an increase in financial aid with U.S. Secretary of Commerce and Federal Loan Administrator Jesse H. Jones on October 17.

 Washington provided the money.
-How to obtain the shopping list of aircraft, aviation supplies, volunteers, and funds for the Bank of China was further discussed in a meeting held at the home of Treasury Secretary Henry Morgenthau, Jr. with Captain Chennault, Dr. Soong, and General Mow on December 21.
+How to obtain the shopping list of aircraft, aviation supplies, volunteers, and funds for the Bank of China was further discussed in a meeting held at the home of Treasury Secretary Henry Morgenthau Jr. with Chennault, Dr. Soong, and General Mao on December 21.
 On April 25, 1941, the United States and China formally signed a $50 million stabilization agreement to support the Chinese currency.
 By December 23, 1940, upon approval by the War Department, State Department, and the President of the United States, an agreement was reached to provide China the 100 P-40B Tomahawk aircraft which had originally been built for Britain, but which the British were persuaded to give up in preference for newer models rapidly being built.
-With an agreement reached, General Mow returned to China aboard the SS Lurline, departing from Los Angeles, California, on January 24, 1941.
+With an agreement reached, General Mao returned to China aboard the SS Lurline, departing from Los Angeles, California, on January 24, 1941.
 Chennault followed shortly after with a promise from the War Department and President Roosevelt to be delivered to Chiang Kai-shek that several shipments of P-40C fighters were forthcoming along with pilots, mechanics, and aviation supplies.

 The 100 planes were crated and sent to Burma on third-country freighters during spring 1941.
 At Rangoon, they were unloaded, assembled and test flown by personnel of Central Aircraft Manufacturing Company (CAMCO) before they were delivered to the AVG training unit at Toungoo.
 Their first battle occurred on December 20, 1941, with aircraft flying out of Kunming.

 CAMCO delivered 99 Tomahawks before war broke out.
 (Many of those were later destroyed in training accidents.)
 The 100th fuselage was trucked to a CAMCO plant in Loiwing, China, and later made whole with parts from damaged aircraft.
 Shortages in equipment with spare parts almost impossible to obtain in Burma along with the slow introduction of replacement fighter aircraft were continual impediments although the AVG received 50 replacement P-40E fighters from USAAF stocks that had been originally scheduled for shipment to Britain but cancelled by the Tomahawk's inferior flight performance to German fighters.

 Chennault recruited some 300 American pilots and ground crew, posing as tourists, who were adventurers or mercenaries, not necessarily idealists out to save China.
 But under Chennault they developed into a crack fighting unit, always going against superior Japanese forces.
 They became the symbol of America's military might in Asia.
 They became the Flying Tigers.